 Actor | Musician | Husband | Dad

 I really owe this career choice to my younger brother.
 When I was in middle school, he got a part in Canton, GA's community theater's production of The Best Christmas Pagent Ever.
-I think I was a bit jealous of all the attention he received, and because I knew I could one-up-him I auditioned for the next show the community theater put on, The Pirates of Penzance and was cast as Fredrick.
+I think I was a bit jealous of all the attention he received.
+I knew I could one-up-him, so I auditioned for the next show the community theater put on, The Pirates of Penzance, and was cast as Fredrick.
 To this day I still have very vivid memories of the rehearsals for that show.
 After playing Fredrick I never looked back.
 I continued on doing theater and started singing lessons.
 In high school, I was in almost every production, and I sang solos in church regularly.

 When it came time for me to go to college, I knew that I wanted to continue performing.
-Singing at this point had sort of become more of my focus, and so I auditioned at Mercer University (the family alma mater).
-After my audition, the choice director walked out of the hall straight to my parents and said "how much do you need to get him here."
+Singing at this point had become more my focus, so I auditioned at Mercer University (the family alma mater).
+After my audition, the choir director walked out of the hall straight to my parents and said "how much do you need to get him here."
 So off to college I went as a music major.
 And I loved it.
-So much so that I continued on to do my Master's in Music at Ricer University.
+So much so that I continued on to do my Master's in Music at Rice University.

 So if you want to tell a story together, give me a shout...